But those poor people in Cozumel are just going to get hammered.

 In fact, just the opposite.

-When liberalism is allowed to run around unchecked, unbalanced, unstopped, it destroys people's lives.
+When liberalism is allowed to run around unchecked, unbalanced, unstopped, it destroys people's lives because it is just like, well, I don't want to use that analogy.

-If you if you take a human being from birth and condition that human being to constantly being cared for, needs, wants, a human being's never going to learn to take care of him or herself.
+If you take a human being from birth and condition that human being to constantly being cared for, needs, wants, a human being's never going to learn to take care of him or herself.

-Bam o New Orleans.
+Bamo, New Orleans.

 Some of them didn't.

-That's why I loved what Max Mayfield said today in his press conference between 11 and 11.30.
+That's why I loved what Max Mayfield said today in his press conference between 11 and 11.30, that this hurricane is going to barrel into Florida somewhere.

 He didn't say this, but I kept, you know, hello, New Orleans.